hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 !!!
 Info

-The content type property is only relevant within Figma and doesn’t exist as a property within the code.
+The content type property is only relevant within Figma and doesn’t exist as a property in the code.
 !!!

 The `content` supports any custom content, local components, or Helios components via an `instance swap` property (customInstance) in Figma.
 In code, `yield` is supported.